DanOlds/RoboMage/docs/llm-chat-guide.md

 **For New Features:**
 "I want to add [feature] to RoboMage.
 Please review the current microservices architecture in the context files and suggest how to implement this while maintaining compatibility with existing services and the dual API design."

-**For Dashboard Phase 2 Work:**
+**For Dashboard Phase 3 Work:**
-"I'm working on Dashboard Phase 2 - integrating the peak analysis service into the dashboard analysis tab.
-Please review the current dashboard framework and service client architecture to understand the integration patterns."
+"I'm working on Dashboard Phase 3 - adding publication-quality plotting and advanced export features.
+Please review the current dashboard framework and analysis integration to understand the architecture patterns."

 **For Bug Fixes:**
 "I'm seeing [error] in RoboMage.
 Please check the relevant test files and data models to understand the expected behavior."